FlagBrew/PKSM-Scripts/README.md

 ### Mass Inject Scripts
 - All mass injection scripts target the first slot of Box 1 to start injecting the collection.
 If you're worried about losing some of your Pokémon, make sure to clear out enough of your in-game boxes to make room
-- Each mass injection script overwrites a number of your in-game boxes
     - **Living Dex**
         - Gen 5: 22 boxes
         - Gen 6: 25 boxes